Multi-porous extension of anisotropic poroelasticity: consolidation and related coefficients: Introduction

-Before we move to the theoretical derivations, in the next section, we sketch the idea of our anisotropic multi-porous extension and indicate its potential usage.
-Also, we refer to the papers that considered the practical aspects of dual porosity.
+Before we move to the theoretical derivations (Sections~\ref{sec3}-\ref{sec6}) followed by numerical examples (Section~\ref{sec:num}), we first sketch in the next section the idea of our anisotropic multi-porous extension and indicate its potential usage.
+Also, we refer to previous works that considered the practical aspects of dual porosity.